 - Enhanced licenses for businesses that need more than just a standard license

 - One of the best collections of royalty-free images in the world

 - The website is easy to navigate and is built beautifully

 - Very user-friendly interface

 - Offers more than just images, you can download all types of royalty-free multimedia

 Subscription-only model instead of offering the ability to just buy one image at a time (however, with some smaller on-demand subscriptions, this problem is negated) Many older images get lost in the mix because of the increasing amount of new photos uploaded every week, making it sometimes harder to find exactly what you want

 Shutterstock Final Impressions

 Shutterstock images are some of the most impressive for a graphic designer, ad agency, and even a small company to have at their disposal, especially if their business relies heavily on using royalty-free stock images monthly, especially if it’s in the hundreds of downloads.
-The benefits of having a subscription-based model for some might be a turn off, but if you are a serious photo buyer who doesn’t have the time to constantly purchase and invoice thousands of images per month, than the Shutterstock model is perfect for you.
+The benefits of having a subscription-based model for some might be a turnoff, but if you are a serious photo buyer who doesn’t have the time to constantly purchase and invoice thousands of images per month, then the Shutterstock model is perfect for you.
 But let’s not forget that Shutterstock can work for companies that only need a few images at a time.
-With their On Demand buying subscriptions, it makes it easy for even the smaller firms to make use of their great pricing structures.
+With their On-Demand buying subscriptions, it makes it easy for even the smaller firms to make use of their great pricing structures.